MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: AUTOMATIC HAND POSTURES

-To simulate grasp poses, we implemented a procedure that based on a start hand position and on a grasp movement, generates the grasping pose, taking into account the object, by computing the final positions and rotations for all the bones.
+To simulate grasp poses, we implemented a procedure that, based on a starting hand position and a grasp movement, generates the grasping pose, by considering the object and computing the final positions and rotations for all bones.
 When the user grabs an object, starting from the root joint of the hand, we interpolate the joints to reach the final pose.
-If a bone gets in contact with the object it is excluded from the following calculations.
-This algorithm runs recursively for each joint to reach a firm grip.
+If a bone gets in contact with the object, it is excluded from the following calculations.
+This algorithm runs recursively for each joint, resulting in a firm grip.